Connect to a Node

 * `kubectl debug node/mynode`: Create a debug Pod on the Node named `mynode`.

-* `-t`: Allocate a TTY for the debugging container.
+* `-t`: Allocate a TTY for the debug container.

 * `--image=ubuntu`: Use the Ubuntu container image for the debug Pod.